hugCarvalho/todoList/README.md

 - Check / uncheck All
 - Show / Hide completed
 - Prioritize todos
-- Save to local storage
+- Save to local storage / Load from ls

   **Verification:**
 - check for empty title or empty spaces